ZacxDev/generooni/README.md

 - **CI/CD Friendly**: Seamlessly integrates into your existing pipelines by checking in .generooni-cache and generooni.lock files, or by externally caching/pulling them in

 ## Getting Started

+> ⚠️ **Warning**: Generooni is not ready for production use.
+It's a work in progress and may contain bugs or incomplete features.
+If you are keen to try it out, it is recommended that you use generooni locally, while still running codegen tasks directly in CI.

 ### Installation